-ABOVE: Tactical Fitness Venn Diagram describes on half a page how durability is tied to strength, power and speed/agility.
+ABOVE: The Tactical Fitness Venn Diagram describes how durability is tied to strength, power and speed/agility.
 Work capacity is a product of your aerobic/anaerobic conditioning and overall stamina.
 Stability is how you move, think and move, and how determined you are to get a job done (mindset).
-Stress Mitigation is the ultimate goal, developed by actively pursuing recovery.
-Sleep, nutrition, mobility, flexibility, meditation,and other relaxing (both physically and mentally) activities can all be used together to further develop the tactical athlete into a more resilient person.
+Stress mitigation is the ultimate goal, developed by actively pursuing recovery.
+Sleep, nutrition, mobility, flexibility, meditation and other (physically and mentally) relaxing activities can be used together to further develop the tactical athlete into a more resilient person.

-Tactical Fitness is not just working out every few months to pass a fitness test.
-Tactical Fitness is designed to help the operator better perform his/her job so they do not put themselves, their partner, or people they are trying to save in greater danger.
+Tactical fitness is not just working out every few months to pass a fitness test.
+It is designed to help the operator better perform their job so they do not put themselves, their partner or people they are trying to save in greater danger.

-Tactical Fitness coordinates ALL the elements of fitness: strength, power, speed, agility, muscle stamina, endurance, flexibility, mobility, core, and grip strength into programming.
+Tactical Fitness coordinates all of the elements of fitness.
 However, recovery, sleep, nutrition, stress management and resiliency are even more important to the tactical professional.

 If you make the tactical professions a career, you will be older longer than you are younger.
-Understanding that what you do today will directly affect your longevity and ability to successfully grow in your job is due to your knowledge of tactical fitness.
+Understanding what you do today will affect your longevity directly, and your ability to grow successfully in your job is due to your knowledge of tactical fitness.

-America's military and first responders have a higher rate of cancers, stress-related injury and illnesses, cardiac events, career-ending/delaying physical injuries and, worse, mental health issues -- many resulting in suicide.
-Learning to deal with the stresses of the job and sleepless nights on shift work, consuming nutrition that actually helps you metabolize stress better, and exercising for better overall mental and physical health should be the goal of tactical fitness.
+America's military and first responders have a higher rate of cancers, stress-related injury and illnesses, cardiac events, career-ending/delaying physical injuries and, worse, mental-health issues -- many resulting in suicide.
+Eating healthier to help you metabolize stress and exercising for better overall mental and physical health should be the goal of tactical fitness.